larrychambers/larrychambers.github.io/about.md

 <b>“</b>After hearing Larry Chambers speak on PR, I put together a folder of articles, some I had written and some about me.
 I now hand them to prospects when we first meet.
 It takes me past the initial awkward phase of a first meeting.
 Instead of me saying, ‘I’m an expert,’ the articles say it for me.
 They become my credentials.
 It really breaks the ice.
 I no longer have to sell them on me.
 I’m pre-sold.<br>
 <b>Leon Spheris</b> First Vice President, Dain Rauscher<br><br>

+<b>“</b>I’ve seen first-hand the power of a positive media image in building business success.
+Today it’s a matter of survival.
+Larry Chambers’ book can put you on top of the pile.”<br>
+<b>Woody Gair,</b> former advertising agency executive vice president<br><br>

+<b>“</b>One simple 750-word foreword in a book became the basis for our entire marketing campaign promoting AFS Financial Advisory Services.
+It immediately elevates us above the competition in that we have a lot more credibility.
+It has, in a sense, become our business card. <b>Bobbie Glass </b>President of AFS Financial Advisory Services.<br><br>

+<b>“</b>The article you helped me with is going to be printed next month in a local small business newspaper here in Scottsdale.
+Plus, I was quoted three times in the Arizona Republic last month and the editor of WORTH magazine has responded to a query letter and asked for an outline for an article.
+Thank you, <b>Stephen Lomsdalen,</b> Branch Manager LPL

+<b>“</b>It was fantastic seeing you and the rest of the guys again, after nearly eighteen (18) years!
+It was long overdue and everyone must have benefited from the experience.
+After relinquishing command of our Ranger Company and moving up to Division Staff, I lost contact with all of you.
+However, my mind will never erase the fond memories about one of the finest fighting units that any Army in the history of warfare ever put onto the battlefield.

+Larry, you were, and still are, held in the highest esteem by me and all of the other men in L Company.
+Several of the guys who were on your “Team” told me many stories of how heroically you performed under fire, and how most of them owe their lives to you!
+They probably wouldn’t tell you this to your face, bit I thought that you should know it. <b> Ken Eklund Dallas,</b> Texas<br><br>

+<b>“</b>Larry sit down ‘cause you’ll swear I’m lying...
+Do you remember me saying, “I will be the poster boy for Credibility Marketing”?
+Guess what...
+Just check out this list of accomplishments (10 short months in business and the book is only 6 months old).
+Note the very first entry.
+I’m going to be a regular columnist in the largest Ag publication in the nation -1,000,000 circulation!
+I actually wanted to surprise you with this news by sending my first issue (which I will do), but it doesn’t come out until November.
+One of the “Big Five” tractor manufacturers), purchased 600 copies for distribution to all corporate management and to attendees at their national convention.<br><br>

+California Farm Bureau Federation currently negotiating to purchase 500 copies for distribution to attendees at their, upcoming annual conference.
+Upstate Business Journal: I am a regular columnist for Upstate Business Journal distributed monthly to 14,000’business owners here in the North State.
+Farm Journal:<br><br>

+My regular succession planning column premiers in the November 2006 issue.
+A feature focusing on my book will also appear in a winter 2006 issue.
+Farm Journal, with a circulation of about 1 million, is geared to high production agricultural leaders.
+I am currently in discussion with the editor of Farm Journal to be involved in the seminar tour and TV appearances.<br>
+<b>-Kevin Spafford</b><br><br>

+<b>“</b>In 1990 The Institute for Investment Management Consultants (IIMC) had less than 100 members.
+Larry Chambers was hired to create a PR program.
+With the help of two simple Attraction Marketing tactics—writing a monthly column in a trade magazine, and a stay-behind-technique offering a free booklet—the organization’s membership swelled to over 2,000, with a prospect list of 10,000—all without spending a dime on advertising!
+Before the Attraction Marketing program, no one had even heard of the Institute.
+Today, investment professionals and the investing media around the world recognize the IIMC designation.   <b>Dan Bott Chairman IIMC.</b><br><br>

+<b>“</b>Larry - I sent chapter one to a prospective client yesterday.
+He thought Chapter 1 was written about him and his current problems.
+He went from $5.2 to $2.1 million in less than a year.
+He asked for the rest of the book and transferred his money to me the same day.
+I hope this is a good sign for the book. <b> Lee Hull</b><br><br>

+<b>“</b>I can’t thank you enough for today.
+I am STILL on cloud nine and can’t believe the doors that are opening.
+It is amazing.
+I just got through sharing with my husband what Mr. Chambers shared with us today.
+It felt like today was just for me....l hope that the rest of the class learned something as well but my goodness it was a definite eye opener for me.
+It was kind of scary being so vulnerable about this business with everyone listening but what a great teaching tool.
+I have always thought that whatever I do should be a help to others.
+If what I go through can’t help someone else, why do I go through it?
+So, I pray that the class learned something valuable today as I did.
+My goodness....such nuggets my cup is overflowing with the information he gave me today.
+Thanks again.
+You are amazing.<br>
+<b>Jock’Lene </b>Texas Tech University<br><br>

+<b>“</b>I think your book on the hunter gene will be a gripping read and will hear the shame of many people who have been misunderstood, overmedicated, and misdiagnosed because of their natural perspective on the world.
+I suspect a book like yours will land you on the reading circuit, so please keep in touch with the progress of your book and I will keep an eye out for you at my local bookstore.
+With best wishes, <b>Dr. Laura Kerr </b>  Iowa Writers Summer Workshop<br><br>